-Perspective | My tween daughter must abide by a dress code, but our governor won’t mandate school masks to save her life
+Perspective | My tween can’t wear a crop top to school, but our state won’t mandate masks to protect her health

 This includes covid precautions.

-“If I was a school administrator, I would have many other things taking up my time than having a student raise her arms to make sure in no case her mid-drift shows,” Palmiter said.
-“Any policy, no matter how crafted, has to be administered by people with emotional intelligence."
+“If I was a school administrator, I would have many other things taking up my time than having a student raise her arms to make sure in no case her midriff shows,” Palmiter said.
+“Any policy, no matter how crafted, has to be administered by people with emotional intelligence.”

 Palmiter says dress codes themselves aren’t the issue.
 It’s the way they are drafted and enforced that’s the problem.

-“If everyone was reasonable and behaved reasonably, you wouldn’t need dress policies, but not everyone is reasonable,” he said, marking that it’s not the style of clothing that should be policed so much as the content on that clothing—like shirts or pants with swear words or violent imagery or hate speech on them.
+“If everyone was reasonable and behaved reasonably, you wouldn’t need dress policies, but not everyone is reasonable,” he said, marking that it’s not the style of clothing that should be policed so much as the content on that clothing — like shirts or pants with swear words, violent imagery or hate speech on them.

-But the dress code, at least here, has to do with clothing style—specifically with how much skin a girl has exposed.
-They are arbitrary markers, too, with the shorts rule being that the fabric must go past the student’s fingertips.
-But everyone has different length arms and legs, so some girls get to wear shorts, and others, like my daughters, would have to find shorts that went down to their knees.
+But the dress code, at least here, has to do with clothing style — specifically with how much skin a girl has exposed.

-We’re worried about boys’ concentration, but how are my girls supposed to pay attention when they are a puddle of sweat in jeans and a long-sleeved shirt in 100-degree weather?
-We are teaching them to minimize their comfort and identities for men.
+They’re worried about boys’ concentration, but how are girls supposed to pay attention when they are a puddle of sweat in 100-degree weather?
+We are teaching them to minimize their comfort and identities for boys.

-“In warmer climates, where there is often a conflict between dress code requirements to cover-up and practical approaches to stay cool, girls are again at a disadvantage as they are expected to tolerate physical discomfort that distracts from learning,” Tsui said, mentioning that these dress codes also insult the boys they were made to protect.
+“In warmer climates, where there is often a conflict between dress code requirements to coverup and practical approaches to stay cool, girls are again at a disadvantage as they are expected to tolerate physical discomfort that distracts from learning,” Tsui said, mentioning that these dress codes also insult the boys they were made to protect.

 “The idea that they cannot control themselves in the presence of girls and women who look a certain way implies that they are no more than animals with no self-control,” she said.